fmbot-discord/docs/docs/commands/misc.md

 Export all registered users in your server in a handy json file.

-Note: This command is admin only.
+Note: This command is server admin only.

 !!! note "Examples"
     `.fmexport`

+---
+### .fmdebug

+See all the database data .fmbot stores about you.

+!!! note "Examples"
+    `.fmdebug`

 ---
 ### .fmremove